Words: Andrea Dimofte Photos: Lucía Blasco August 2023

 When it comes to corn-based Romanian dishes, cornbread is the underdog.
 Corn holds a significant place in the Romanian consciousness.
 The grain has become a main character in Romanian cuisine, assimilating into many traditional dishes.
 But corn is not native to Romania.
 It arrived here from the West during the 17th century after the Spanish brought it to Europe from Mexico.
 Romania’s territory became a corn’s oasis, and today, Romania is among Europe’s top three corn producers.
 For the 2022 harvest year, it ranked just second after France.
 You can ask any Romanian about their relationship with corn, and they will likely give you a passionate answer.

 Corn is hearty, cheap, and adaptable for many cooking methods, so it has become a popular ingredient.
 You can find pufuleți – corn puffs that closely resemble cheese puffs.
 These were ones of the few snacks available under communism.
 They boomed in availability and popularity after the revolution.
-And while their nutritional value is questionable, they are still popular today, evoking a sense of sentimentality.
+They are still popular today, evoking a sense of sentimentality.

 The Golden Masterpiece